-Where modeling of a parameter is carried out on a collective basis, the financial instruments are grouped based on shared risk characteristics that include the instrument type, collateral type, industry; and geographic location of the borrower.
+Where modeling of a parameter is carried out on a collective basis, the financial instruments are grouped based on shared risk characteristics that include the instrument type, credit risk rating, time to maturity, collateral type, industry; and geographic location of the borrower.
 Regular reviews are also conducted to ensure that exposures within a particular portfolio remain appropriately homogeneous.